19 Years Old Vladimir Andrei Does Preparation and Spinning of Hemp Fibers

 I’m not against evolution, if only this could happen in humans.
 Unfortunately, as Sir David Attenborough says, “humans have stopped evolving”.
 And now we have the machines on the verge of a takeover.
 Like the famous quote says, “I fear the day that technology will surpass our human interaction”, now we have Stephen Hawking warning about the dangers of artificial intelligence.
-The point is that we should not let go of hundred years of knowledge for the sake of our iphones, computers and who-knows-what else is going to come.
+So we should not let go of hundred years of knowledge for the sake of our iphones, computers and who-knows-what else is going to come.

 It’s a good thing to have people who still have that knowledge, especially the young people who can pass it down to the next generations.
 It’s what makes us humans and is our responsibility to support these people in doing what they do.

 Take an artisan like 19 years old Vladimir Andrei.
 If you haven’t heard his story, you will be surprised to know that this young man does everything manually: knitting, weaving, preparation and spinning of hemp fibers and wool.
 Guys like him are as rare as hen’s teeth in these times, but there’s one thing they all have in common: they are willing to teach others, to share their secrets.
 It’s in their blood.
 The trade is learned and passed forward.